kshitij10496/lexico/README.md

 - [x] Audio
 - [x] Text Pronunciations

+## Usage

+### Initialization and Setup

+**Step 01**: Grab your Wordnik API key from the Settings in your Wordnik Account.
+Log into your account [here](www.wordnik.com/login); create one if you do not already have one.

+**Step 02**: Initialize the vocabulary by running the command:  `$ lexico init`

+**Step 03**: Provide the API key when prompted.

+You will get a success message if the vocabulary was setup with no issues.
+However, if you face any issues, let me know [here](https://github.com/kshitij10496/lexico/issues).

+### Search a word

+Now that we have the application up and running, it's time to search for a word.
+There are 2 ways to lookup a word for your convenience.

+1. Run : `$ lexico add`.
+   Enter the word when your are prompted to do so.

+2. Try: `$ lexico add <your_word>`

+### Viewing the vocabulary

+The command `$ lexico view` displays all the words in your vocabulary with associated metadata.

 ## Installation

 The latest version of the package is available on PyPI and can be installed via `pip` through:

 `$ python3 -m pip install lexico`

 ## Development Guide

 **Suggestion**: The use of a virtual environment is highly recommended.